 - Let baby comfort suck as this will stimulate your breasts to produce more milk.

 When do I reintroduce dairy to my diet?

 Once you have established that your baby reacts to the protein in cow’s milk and on the advice of a medical professional you will need to think about when to reintroduce dairy to your diet.
 I was advised to keep my daughter dairy and soy-free until she had reached one year old because even though her allergy was non-IgE her reactions were quite severe and had impacted her weight gain significantly.
-Also, https://lovingmummylife.co.uk/does-my-baby-have-reflux/I was advised that while breastfeeding her I should introduce small amounts of dairy back into my diet to see if I could find a level of cow’s milk her body could tolerate.
+Also, I was advised that while breastfeeding her I should introduce small amounts of dairy back into my diet to see if I could find a level of cow’s milk her body could tolerate.
 I tried the first step of the milk ladder – eating a small amount of biscuit with milk baked into it as it is easier to digest.
-My daughter still reacted to this so I am remaining on a dairy and soy-free diet until we have been to out next paediatrician appointment.
+My daughter still reacted to this so I am remaining on a dairy and soy-free diet until we finish breastfeeding.